• Skip to primary navigation

 Instructions

-• Preheat oven to 350 degrees Fahrenheit and line a cupcake pan with liners.
+• Preheat oven to 350℉ and line a cupcake pan with liners.
 Set aside.

 • In a medium bowl, whisk (or sift) together the dry ingredients: cake flour, baking powder, and salt.
 Set aside.

-• In a large bowl, cream together butter and granulated sugar, about 1 minute.
+• In a large bowl, add butter and sugar.
+With a hand mixer or stand mixer, beat until light and fluffy, about 1 minute.
 Add vanilla and beat until incorporated.
 Add egg whites and beat until light and fluffy, about 1 minute.

 • Add flour mixture to butter mixture in thirds, alternating with the milk, until all ingredients are just incorporated and batter is smooth.
 Do not overmix.

-• Pour batter into cupcake liners, filling each ⅔ full.
-Batter will fill 15 cupcake liners.
-Bake in preheated oven for about 16-18 minutes, or until a toothpick comes out clean.
+• Divide batter between 15 cupcake liners.
+Bake in preheated oven for about 16-18 minutes, or until cupcakes pop back when gently pressed on top, or a toothpick comes out with crumbs/clean, not with wet batter.

 • Remove pan from oven and allow to cool for 5 minutes before transferring cupcakes to a wire rack to finish cooling.